GoekeLab/xpore/docs/source/quickstart.rst

     out: ./out # output dir

-    method:
-        prefiltering:
-            method: t-test
-            threshold: 0.1
-        stopping_criteria: 0.0001

-Note that if high accuracy is required, the ``prefiltering`` section should be removed and the processing time is accordingly longer.
 See the :ref:`Configuration file page <configuration>` for details.

 3. Now that we have the data and the configuration file ready for modelling differential modifications using ``xpore-diffmod``.